kushalsuresha/NSSO_77th_round/README.md

 # NSSO_77th_round
-Python script to label variables of 77th NSSO block files (select block files).
+Python scripts to label variables of the National Sample Survey Office (NSSO) 77th Round block files.

 The 77th round of the National Sample Survey (NSS), conducted by the National Statistical Office (NSO) during January to December 2019, released in September 2021, focused on two main integrated subjects: